-Recent seasons include Scarpia in Tosca for Atlanta Opera, Opera Santa Barbara and for Bucharest National Opera, the title role in Macbeth for Palm Beach Opera, and La boheme for Semperoper in Dresden, Bellas Artes in Mexico City and La Orquesta Filarmonica de Santo Domingo.
-He also performed Beethoven’s Ninth Symphony for the Filarmonica de Jalisco and Gala concerts with Tampa Opera and with Festival Cultural Zacatecas, and a solo recital with Festival Classique des Hautes-Laurentides in Mont-Tremblant, Canada.
+The season 2013-14 began with Scarpia in Tosca for Atlanta Opera and Opera Santa Barbara and La boheme for Bellas Artes in Mexico City and La Orquesta Filarmonica de Santo Domingo.
+Mr. Ledesma sang the title role in Macbeth for Palm Beach Opera followed by Beethoven’s Ninth Symphony for the Filarmonica de Jalisco and Gala concerts with Tampa Opera and with Festival Cultural Zacatecas followed by Scarpia for Bucharest National Opera, Marcello for the Semperoper in Dresden and Escamillo for Finger Lakes Opera and a solo recital with Festival Classique des Hautes-Laurentides in Mont-Tremblant, Canada.

-Other recent engagements include Escamillo and Il Conte di Luna in Il trovatore for Bellas Artes in Mexico City, Scarpia for Anchorage Opera, a Verdi Gala concert for Festival Cultural Alfonso Ortiz Tirado in Alamos and the role of Gianni Schicchi for Sacramento Opera.
+Other recent engagements include Escamillo and Il Conte di Luna in Il trovatore with Ramon Vargas for Bellas Artes in Mexico City and Scarpia for Anchorage Opera followed by a Verdi Gala concert for Festival Cultural Alfonso Ortiz Tirado in Alamos and the role of Gianni Schicchi for Sacramento Opera.

-Mr. Ledesma made his Carnegie Hall debut in the Faure Requiem and has sung Beethoven’s Ninth Symphony at the Mann Music Center with The Philadelphia Orchestra and with The Chamber Orchestra of Philadelphia.
-He has performed a variety of orchestral repertoire including Mozart's Coronation Mass, Orff's Carmina Burana with the Louisville Orchestra, a series of Christmas concerts in Hannover with the NDR Radiophilharmonie and a Verdi concert presented in Die Alte Opera Frankfurt.
-His concert performances include La bohème (Marcello) at the Vail Festival and the Mann Music Center with The Philadelphia Orchestra and Beethoven’s Ninth Symphony and Handel’s Messiah in Spain with the Orquesta Sinfonica de Asturias.
+Mr. Ledesma made his Carnegie Hall debut in the Faure Requiem and has sung Beethoven’s Ninth Symphony at the Mann Music Center with The Philadelphia Orchestra.
+He has performed a variety of orchestral repertoire including Mozart's Coronation Mass and Orff's Carmina Burana with the Louisville Orchestra and a series of Christmas concerts in Hannover with the NDR Radiophilharmonie and a Verdi gala concert presented in Die Alte Opera Frankfurt.
+His concert performances include La bohème (Marcello) at the Vail Festival and the Mann Music Center with The Philadelphia Orchestra and Beethoven’s Ninth Symphony in Spain with the Orquesta Sinfonica de Asturias and The Chamber Orchestra of Philadelphia.